dubesar/ParkingLot/README.md

 4. Tell the registration number of all the cars with the particular color
 5. Tell the color of the registered car with a particular registration number
 6. Keep a track on the outgoing car and also free the corrosponding slot of the car

+#### How to run this repository:
+Since there are no libraries used in the code just paste the input.txt file in the main folder and run the code
+''' bash
+python3 commands.py
+'''